 However, for you to appropriate, enforce, defend, demonstrate or manifest the victory that Jesus Christ has won for you and given to you through His death on the cross, you must take up, put on, and put to use the whole armour of God or the weapons of warfare which God has prepared for you.

-Paul admonishes you to “Put on the whole armor of God, that you may be able to stand against the wiles of the devil.”
+The Scripture commands you to “Put on the whole armor of God, that you may be able to stand against the wiles of the devil.”
 (Eph.
 6:11 NKJV).

 “Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand.”
 (Eph.
 6:13 NKJV).

 In the book of Ephesians 6:13-17 Apostle Paul uses the common armour won by Roman soldiers in those days as analogy for the believer’s spiritual armour of warfare prepared by God.

 In this piece we shall begin to examine each piece of the whole armour of God prepared for the believers.

 In the ancient world, the Roman soldier wore a tunic of loose-fitting cloth.
 Therefore, a belt was necessary to cinch or gird up the loosely hanging material which was a potential hindrance and danger to the soldier.

 The belt was broad and made of sturdy leather.
 It is usually the central piece of the armour and it holds all the rest securely in place.